Skip to the content

 How can I claim?

-Don’t delay your claim if you’re waiting for this particular form.
-Send in your claim form as soon as possible and you can send the report later.
+Don’t delay your claim if you’re waiting for your medical professional to send the form.
+Send in your claim form as soon as possible.
+Read our pages about each benefit to find out more.

 Where can I get further advice and support?